javascript-studio/schema/README.md

 ### Readers

-A reader validates a given object and returns a `Proxy` that makes the object read-only and verifies that only defined properties are accessed.
+A reader validates a given object and returns a [Proxy][1] that makes the object read-only and verifies that only defined properties are accessed.

 ```js
 const person = person.read({ name: 'Test', age: 7 });